Mikkomario/Utopia-Genesis-Scala/README.txt

         java.time.Duration replaced with scala.concurrent.FiniteDuration in Actor, MouseMoveListener and MouseEvent

-        MouseButtonStateListeners and MouseWheelListeners now return a boolean that determines whether the event will be consumed or not
+        MouseButtonStateListeners and MouseWheelListeners now return a consume event if they consumed incoming events

         Drawer withColor separated to withColor that works with utopia.genesis.colo.Color class and withPaint that works with java.awt.Paint class